Healthdirect Free Australian health advice you can count on.

 • visible lice or tiny eggs in your pubic hair

-Pubic lice feed on human blood, and when they inject their saliva it often irritates the skin, causing intense itching.
+Pubic lice feed on human blood.
+Their saliva often irritates the skin, causing intense itching.

-Pubic lice do not burrow under the skin unlike the scabies mite.
+Pubic lice do not burrow under the skin.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.